 Movimento pela Base is a non-profit organization conceived to support the development and implementation of Brazil’s first National Learning Standards, the BNCC or Base Nacional Comum Curricular, and of Novo Ensino Médio (Novo EM), a new model for High School that provides a more flexible and purposeful learning.

-We’re a non-partisan network of over 80 well-renowned people and institutions that was imagined and is supported by the Lemann Foundation since 2014.
+We’re a non-partisan network of over 80 well-renowned people and institutions.

 We coordinate a national mobilization of key stakeholders regarding the implementation of such education policies, producing studies and research, promoting debate and consensus to support their decisions with technical standards and political legitimacy, and ensure that fundamental principles are observed so the learning standards truly reach every Brazilian classroom.